paulmederos/pm17/_posts/2018-12-01-guiding-values.markdown

 ---
 layout: post
-title:  "Guiding values (Jun '23)"
+title:  "Guiding values (May '24)"
 permalink: "guiding-values"
 date: 2018-12-01
 categories: journal
 teaser: "Things I value: what they are, how I define them, and what they look like in action.
-They currently are: Love, Purpose, Health, Gratitude, Creativity, Craft."
+They currently are: Love, Purpose, Health, Play, Creativity, Craft."
 ---